Dipita-Biswas/LinkedIn-Job-Market-Analysis/README.md

 # LinkedIn-Job-Market-Analysis
 Analysis of LinkedIn job postings (2023–24) to identify top roles, skills, and locations for analytics grads.

 With thousands of roles listed every week, LinkedIn offers a fascinating window into what the job market truly looks like.
 I wanted to dig deeper, especially from the perspective of someone starting out in Business Analytics.
-So I analyzed **26,519 LinkedIn job postings** from 2023–2024 to uncover where the real opportunities lie:
+So I analyzed **26,519 LinkedIn job postings** from 2023–2024 (Dataset from Kaggle: LinkedIn Job Postings (2023 - 2024)) to uncover where the real opportunities lie:
 - Which roles are actually hiring?
 - What skills are most in demand?
 - Where should recent graduates focus their time?